ReeseHodge/Music-Generation-using-Genetic-Algorithms/README.md

 # Compilation
 Compile the program using a C++ compiler:

-bash
-Copy code
 g++ -o music_genetic_algorithm main.cpp

-Execution
+# Execution

-Run the compiled program with optional command-line arguments:
+## Run the compiled program with optional command-line arguments:

-bash
-Copy code
  ./music_genetic_algorithm [max_chords] [max_generations] [tempo_bpm]
  [max_chords]: Maximum number of musical chords in each sequence (default: 8).
  [max_generations]: Maximum number of generations to evolve sequences (default: 25).
  [tempo_bpm]: Tempo (beats per minute) for the generated MIDI files (default: 120 BPM).
-Example
+ ### Example
-bash
-Copy code
  ./music_genetic_algorithm 10 20 100

   This command runs the genetic algorithm with 10 chords per sequence, evolving over 20 generations,   and sets the tempo to 100 BPM.

 File Structure

-main.cpp: Main source code implementing the genetic algorithm.
+# main.cpp: Main source code implementing the genetic algorithm.
-MidiFile.h: External library for MIDI file manipulation.
+# MidiFile.h: External library for MIDI file manipulation.
-README.md: Documentation file providing an overview of the project and usage instructions.
+# README.md: Documentation file providing an overview of the project and usage instructions.
-Credits
+# Credits

-This project utilizes concepts from genetic algorithms and MIDI file manipulation.
+# This project utilizes concepts from genetic algorithms and MIDI file manipulation.
-The MidiFile.h library is used for creating and manipulating MIDI files.
+# The MidiFile.h library is used for creating and manipulating MIDI files.
 License

-This project is licensed under the MIT License.
+This project is licensed BS.